curl/everything-curl/sourcecode-contributing.md

 This book will not help you learn git.
 All software developers in this day and age should learn git anyway.

-The curl git tree can be browsed with a web browser on our github page at [https://github.com/curl/curl](https://github.com/curl/curl).
+The curl git tree can be browsed with a web browser on our Github page at [https://github.com/curl/curl](https://github.com/curl/curl).

 To check out the curl source code from git, you can clone it like this: